DARPA-CRITICALMAAS/umn-ta2-mineral-site-linkage/README.md

 Installation instructions for pytorch can be found [here](https://pytorch.org/get-started/locally/).
 Installing with CUDA support is highly recommended but not required for running FuseMine.

-Install the required package libraries by running the following code in the command line:
+Install the required package libraries by running the following command line:
 ```
 pip install -r requirements.txt
 ```